 Wi-Fi Protected Access-3 (WPA3) is a set of enhancements to Wi-Fi access security intended to replace the current WPA2 standard.
 It includes new features and capabilities that offer significantly better protection against different types of attacks.
-It improves upon WPA2-Personal in following ways:
+It improves upon WPA2-Personal in the following ways:

 Mandates Protected Management Frames (PMF), which provides protection for unicast and multicast robust management frames which include Disassoc and Deauth frames.
-This means that the attacker cannot disrupt an established WPA3 session by sending forged Assoc frames to the AP or Deauth/Disassoc frames to the Station.
+This means that the attacker cannot disrupt an established WPA3 session by sending forged Assoc frames to the AP or Deauth/Disassoc frames to the station.

-Provides forward secrecy, which means the captured data cannot be decrypted even if password is compromised after data transmission.
+Provides forward secrecy, which means the captured data cannot be decrypted even if the password is compromised after data transmission.

 Transition Disable : WPA3 defines transition modes for client devices so that they can connect to a network even when some of the APs in that network do not support the strongest security mode.
 Client device implementations typically configure network profiles in a transition mode by default.
 However, such a client device could be subject to an active downgrade attack in which the attacker causes the client device to use a lower security mode in order to exploit a vulnerability with that mode.
 WPA3 has introduced the Transition Disable feature to mitigate such attacks, by enabling client devices to change from a transition mode to an "only" mode when connecting to a network, once that network indicates it fully supports the higher security mode.
 Enable

-wifi_sta_config_tto enable this feature for ESP32-C3 station.
+wifi_sta_config_tto enable this feature for ESP32-S3 station.

-SAE PUBLIC-KEY (PK) : As the password at small public networks is shared with multiple users it may be relatively easy for an attacker to find out the password, which is sufficient to launch an evil twin attack.
+SAE PUBLIC-KEY (PK) : As the password at small public networks is shared with multiple users, it may be relatively easy for an attacker to find out the password, which is sufficient to launch an evil twin attack.
 Such attacks are prevented by an extension to WPA3-Personal called SAE-PK.
 The SAE-PK authentication exchange is very similar to the regular SAE exchange, with the addition of a digital signature sent by the AP to the client device.
-The client device validates the public key asserted by the AP based on the password fingerprint, and verifies the signature using the public key.
+The client device validates the public key asserted by the AP based on the password fingerprint and verifies the signature using the public key.
 So even if the attacker knows the password, it does not know the private key to generate a valid signature, and therefore the client device is protected against an evil twin attack.
 Enable CONFIG_ESP_WIFI_ENABLE_SAE_PK and

-wifi_ap_config_tfor station and softAP respectively.
+wifi_ap_config_tfor station and SoftAP respectively.
 Hunt and peck, H2E both can be enabled by using

-Setting up WPA3 Personal with ESP32-C3
+Setting up WPA3 Personal with ESP32-S3

 Refer to Protected Management Frames (PMF) on how to set this mode.

-After configuring all required setting for WPA3-Personal softAP, application developers have to set
+After configuring all required setting for WPA3-Personal SoftAP, application developers have to set